R-Santev/core-contracts/docs/ValidatorSet/ValidatorSet.md

 function minStake() external view returns (uint256)
 ```

-A state variable to keep the minimum amount for stake
+A state variable to keep the minimum amount of stake